Ali Marpet: College career

 Marpet was not highly recruited out of high school by larger collegiate programs.
 He weighed 250 lb as a freshman, increased his weight to 280 lb by sophomore year, and 290 lb by his junior year by eating a 7,000–9,000 calories a day diet.
 He originally wanted to play both basketball and football in college.

 A four-year member of the Hobart football team, he was a three-year starter at left tackle.
 Marpet started 37 of the 43 games he played, helping the Statesmen win four consecutive Liberty League Championships.
 Marpet and the Statesmen made four consecutive NCAA Division III Football Championship appearances, advancing to the quarterfinal rounds in 2012 and 2014.
 During his career, Hobart posted a record of 41–5, losing just one regular-season game.

 In 2012, Marpet started all 13 games and was All-Liberty League first-team, and D3football.com All-East second-team.
 In 2013, he was captain of the football team and Lindy's preseason All-American first-team.
 He started all 11 games during the season and was All-Liberty League first-team, Liberty League All-Academic, Jewish Sports Review All-American, D3football.com All-East second-team, Eastern College Athletic Conference (ECAC) North All-Star second-team, and won the Tryon Football Award.

 In 2014, he was again captain of the team and Lindy's preseason All-American first-team, a Beyond Sports Network (BSN) preseason All-American, and was D3football.com preseason All-American second-team.
 Marpet started all 13 games at left tackle, did not allow a quarterback sack, and was Liberty League Co-Offensive Player of the Year—the first offensive lineman in league history to be so honored.
-He was an American Football Coaches Association (AFCA) All-American, a unanimous All-Liberty League first-team, D3football.com All-America first-team, D3football.com All-East first-team, ECAC North first-team All-Star, Jewish Sports Review All-American, and AP Little All-America (top players from Division II, III, and NAIA) second-team.
+He was an American Football Coaches Association (AFCA) All-American, a unanimous All-Liberty League first-team, D3football.com All-America first-team, D3football.com All-East first-team, ECAC North first-team All-Star, Jewish Sports Review All-American, and Associated Press Little All-America (top players from Division II, III, and NAIA) second-team.
 He won the William C. Stiles '43 Memorial Award and the Bill Middleton Memorial Award.

-2015 Senior Bowl

 Marpet attended the 2015 Senior Bowl college football all-star game.
 He was the third Division III player picked to play in the Senior Bowl, following in the footsteps of Ferrum College alumnus Chris Warren and Wheaton College Alumnus Chad Thorson who both played in the all-star contest in 1990.
 During practice and during the game, he played tackle, guard, and center.
 He was one of the only linemen who was able to block University of Washington defensive tackle and first round pick Danny Shelton.
 Sports Illustrated named Marpet the "biggest riser" at the Senior Bowl, and included him on its All-Offense team.